 Braves Holdings' uses of cash are expected to be expenditures related to the mixed-use development and new spring training facility.
-Liberty expects Braves Holdings to fund its projected uses of cash with borrowings under its existing debt instruments.
+Liberty expects Braves Holdings to fund its projected uses of cash with borrowings under its existing debt instruments, cash provided by operations and through the issuance of new construction loans for Phase II.
 See Item 1.
-Business - (c) Narrative Description of Business - Braves Holdings, LLC - Facilities.
+Business - (c) Narrative Description of Business - Braves Holdings, LLC - Mixed-use development.